All Episodes

 According to that chart, the answer is yes.

-Yes, yes, as now the CDC says, I mean, I think I've got this right.
+Because now the CDC says, I mean, I think I've got this right.

 One mask is better than zero masks.

-Two masks is better than one mask, but you don't have to have double masks.
+But you don't have to have double masks.

 Is that right?

-And then you want it to fit better.
+And they wanted to fit better.

-So one of the ways you could do it if you would like to is put a cloth mask over, which actually here and here and here where you could get leakage in is much better contained.
+So one of the ways you could do it, if you would like to, is put a cloth mask over, which actually here and here and here, where you could get leakage in is much better contained.

 Are you a double masker, Dr. Fauci?